 So you’re dreaming of strolling the streets of Vancouver, enjoying some hot poutine, and showing your kids our northern neighbor.
 But is it a hassle to drive to Canada with kids?
 What’s it like to cross the Canadian border in 2021?

 We drove from Seattle to Vancouver in September of 2021 with our 4 and 6-year-old kids as part of our Family Year Out.
-Here’s everything you need to know to help you successfully navigate crossing the Canadian border with kids in 2021. from what documents to prepare, to what to expect at the land border crossing as a US citizen.
+Here’s everything you need to know to help you successfully navigate crossing the Canadian border with kids in 2021.
+We cover what documents to prepare, to what to expect at the land border crossing as a US citizen.

 Please remember, this is our experience only, we are not government authorities.
 Regulations are constantly changing.
 Please check and recheck border restrictions before attempting a border crossing.